shenxiangzhuang/aic/README.md

 ## Quick Start

-1. Configure your API settings (choose one):
+1.Configure your API settings (choose one):

 ```bash
 # For OpenAI